hjfitz/env/README.md

 [![Bless](https://cdn.rawgit.com/LunaGao/BlessYourCodeTag/master/tags/alpaca.svg)](http://lunagao.github.io/BlessYourCodeTag/)

-Loads variables from a .env file, and attaches them to `process.env`, like `heroku local` or `dotenv` do.
+This program strives to be a minimal way of loading variables from a configuration file, and attaches them to `process.env`, like `heroku local` or `dotenv` do.

+By default, it looks for a file named `.env` in the root dir of your program.
 It's expected that your `.env` file looks like the following:
 ```dosini
 CONTENTFUL_KEY=somesecretkey
 CONTENTFUL_SPACE=somespaceurl